keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 #### Documents
 *	Uploaded documents that we can send to prospective students.
-*	This is probably where we will want to house resources that we will send to students.
+*	This is probably where we will want to house the resources that we will send to students.
-*	Can organize by folders.
+*	Can organize by folder.

 #### Logging
-*	Logging is the basic function of recording the action that you have done into the system.
+*	Logging is the basic function of recording the action that you have taken in the system.
 *	Only logs sent emails.
-*	To log received emails, either reply to the email using HubSpot add-on or forward to the HubSpot email: 22192554@forward.HubSpot.com
+*	To log received emails, either reply to the email using the HubSpot add-on or forward it to the HubSpot email: 22192554@forward.HubSpot.com

 #### Tracking
 *	This is on the user side.
 If a user opens the email then we get notified that it has been opened or viewed.

 ### Meetings
 *	Must connect calendar to Hubspot.
 *	You can set up meeting times or links with different options to send out to people.
-*	Group combines all calendars and shows availability of everyone.
+*	Group combines all calendars and shows the availability of everyone.
 *	Round-robin shows all times available by at least one person in your team.

 ### Website
 *	We can track visits to our website through Hubspot.
 *	Blog could be made from here..
-*	Chatflows go here for website or Facebook Messenger.
+*	Chatflows go here for the website or Facebook Messenger.

 ### Inbox
 * This is a localized area that everyone can access.